rajiv2790/FalconEye/README.md

 ## Project Overview

 ### Detection Coverage

+The table below shows the implementation status and the detection logic for the process injection techniques.
+WPM stands for WriteProcessMemory.
+To test the detection, one can refer to the references section.

 | Technique                                     | Status  | Detection  |
 | -------------                                 | ------- | -----------|
 | Atombombing                                   | &check; | Hook QueueUserAPC and look for GlobalGetAtom  |